A Selfish & Computational Justification for Global Wealth Redistribution

-The process by which this selection occurs, evolution, can be regarded as a computational or algorithmic process (Holland, 1975; Dennett, 1995; Landweber and Winfree, 2002) where "algorithmic search through a combinatorial space of possibilities" (Beinhocker, 2011).
+The process by which this selection occurs, evolution, can be regarded as a computational or algorithmic process (Holland, 1975; Dennett, 1995; Landweber and Winfree, 2002) which "search[es] through a combinatorial space of possibilities" (Beinhocker, 2011).

 The space in which the evolutionary algorithm runs through is that of the possibility space of technologies, and it is human beings that are the substrate on which the algorithm runs.

 Humans as the Computational Substrate of the Economy